 The Homework Debate: The Case Against Homework

-Students, parents, and teachers all seem to hate it.
+It’s not uncommon to hear students, parents, and even some teachers always complaining about homework.
 Why, then, is homework an inescapable part of the student experience?
-Worksheets, busywork and reading assignments continue to be a mainstay of students’ evenings.
+Worksheets, busy work, and reading assignments continue to be a mainstay of students’ evenings.

 Is there evidence that homework benefits students younger than high school?

-The Scholastic article Is Homework Bad? references Alfie Kohn’s book The Homework Myth: Why Our Kids Get Too Much of a Bad Thing.
-Kohn says, “There is no evidence to demonstrate that homework benefits students below high school age.”
+The Scholastic article Is Homework Bad? references Alfie Kohn’s book The Homework Myth: Why Our Kids Get Too Much of a Bad Thing, in which he says, “There is no evidence to demonstrate that homework benefits students below high school age.”